postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 ## Generating a collection

 The Postman API Builder supports API-first development by providing the option to create a Postman Collection directly from a schema.
-Once you have a saved schema, you will see a **Generate Collection** option in the upper right of the schema editor.
+Once you have a saved schema, there is a **Generate Collection** option in the upper right of the schema editor.

 To create a collection based on your schema, select **Generate Collection**.
 You can add the collection as documentation, a test, a monitor, or a mock server.
 The collection will appear in __Collections__ in the sidebar.
 It will be linked to the same version of the API as the schema.